Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Results

-We have investigated the evolution of the different timing parameters during the outburst using Swift and NuSTAR observations.
-The spin period of the pulsar during the outburst is $P$ = $9.2822\pm0.0001$ s using NuSTAR data, which is consistent with the pulse period evolution history as recorded with Fermi/GBM during the outburst\footnote{\url{https://gammaray.nsstc.nasa.gov/gbm/science/pulsars}} and the period is decreased slowly with the time of the outburst.
-Figure \ref{fig:pulse-profile} shows the variation of normalized intensity over the phase during the outburst, which is single-peaked and nearly sinusoidal in the 3-79 keV energy range.
-An additional component of a hump-like feature with the strong single peak is detected during the NuSTAR observation for both the modules FPMA and FPMB.
+We have investigated the evolution of the different timing parameters during the outburst using {\it NuSTAR}, and {\it NICER} observations.
+The spin period of the pulsar during the outburst was $P$ = $9.2822\pm0.0001$ s using {\it NuSTAR} data, which is consistent with the pulse period evolution history as recorded with {\it Fermi}/GBM during the outburst\footnote{\url{https://gammaray.nsstc.nasa.gov/gbm/science/pulsars}}.

-We also looked for the energy dependence of pulse profiles as well as the temporal variation of pulse profile during the outburst.
-Figure \ref{fig:energy_dependent_pulse_profile} shows the energy-dependent pulse profiles for four different energy ranges.
-The variation of the pulse profile over four energy bands: 3--8 keV, 8--20 keV, 20--30 keV and 30--50 keV is shown in Figure \ref{fig:energy_dependent_pulse_profile}.
-The pulse profile shows a nearly sinusoidal nature, single-peaked, and an additional weak hump-like feature is observed.
-This feature changed significantly over different energy ranges.
-The shape of the pulse peak in the higher energy band ($>$20 keV) shows an additional component, which is more prominent in the 30--50 keV energy band.
+We also look at the energy dependence of pulse profiles as well as the temporal variation of pulse profiles during the outburst.
+Figure \ref{fig:energy_dependent_pulse_profile} shows the energy-dependent pulse profiles for different energy ranges of {\it NuSTAR} observation.
+The variation of the pulse profile over different energy bands is shown in Figure \ref{fig:energy_dependent_pulse_profile}.
+The pulse profile shows single-peaked a nearly sinusoidal nature.
+The pulse profile shows an evolution near the fundamental cyclotron line energy $\sim$27 keV \citep{Mal22}.
+As the scattering cross-section is changed near CRSF, the emission mechanism, and the beaming pattern are affected.
+Figure \ref{fig:energy_dependent_pulse_profile} also shows that in the energy ranges of 25--30 keV, the pulse profile changes, which corresponds to the CRSF line energy.

-The temporal evolution of pulse profile is also studied during the outburst using Swift/XRT.
-Figure \ref{fig:variation_pulse_profile} has shown the variation of pulse profiles during this outburst.
-The pulse profiles are more or less single-peaked and sinusoidal during the observations of the recent outburst.
+The variation of Pulse Fraction (PF) with energy is studied during the {\it NuSTAR} observation.
+PF can be defined as the ratio between the difference of maximum intensity ($I_{max}$) and minimum intensity ($I_{min}$) to their sum: [$(I_{max} - I_{min})/(I_{max} + I_{min})$].
+We have also calculated the RMS pulse fraction using the following formula,